-- When do I get to start taking part in the therapeutic help inside the clinic?
+- When do you expect me to start taking part in the therapy process?

-Step 3 - Set A Budget
+Step 3 - What Budget Is Available For Treatment?

 Your mental health matters, and because of the costs involved, it's easy to opt for a very low end provider, with minimal support.
 Not always a great idea.